-Ranked #1 most-searched fashion brand on Google in 2018 and among the top-6 most visited websites by young consumers, Fashion Nova stands alongside Gucci, Louis Vuitton, Supreme, and Chanel as one of the world's most recognized apparel brands.
+Ranked #1 most-searched fashion brand on Google in 2018 and top-6 most visited websites by young consumers, Fashion Nova stands alongside Gucci, Louis Vuitton, Supreme, and Chanel as one of the world's most recognized apparel brands.

 • Based in Los Angeles, California USA.